billdueber/marc_alephsequential/README.md

     000000228 LDR   L ^^^^^nam^a22002891^^4500
     000000228 001   L 000000228
-    000000228 003   L MiU
-    000000228 005   L 19880715000000.0
     000000228 006   L m^^^^^^^^d^^^^^^^^
     000000228 007   L cr^bn^---auaua
     000000228 008   L 880715r19691828nyuab^^^^^^^^|00000^eng^^
     000000228 010   L $$a68055188
     000000228 020   L $$a083711750X
     000000228 035   L $$a(RLIN)MIUG0021856-B
+    000000794 24514 L $$aThe descent of manuscripts.
+    000000794 60010 L $$aCicero, Marcus Tullius$$xManuscripts.
+    000000794 60000 L $$aPlato.$$tCritias$$xManuscripts.

 Each line has the following format (note: All must be in utf-8)

-* 9 characters (generally digits) for the aleph record ID
+* 9 characters (all digits) for the aleph record ID
 * [space]
-* 3 character tag (left-justified if need be)
+* 3 character tag (left-justified / space padded if need be)
 * 1 character indicator 1
 * 1 character indicator 2
 * [space L space], for some historic reasons I don't know
 * The tag's value, perhaps with internal subfields

+A record is defined as a set of continuous lines with the same record ID (i.e., the way you know you've finished with a record is because the record ID changes or you hit EOF).

 ### How to read the Aleph sequential "value"

-The leader and control fields have no internal structure, but spaces in the value are displayed as '^' for some reason.
+The leader and control fields have no internal structure, but spaces in the values are stored as '^' for some reason.
 (The reader, obviously, changes them back into spaces)

 For data fields, the subfields are indicated as follows: